Finite Stature in Artin groups: Graphs of free groups

 \begin{lem} An element $g\in G$ stabilizes an edge $e$ of $T$ if and only if $g$ stabilizes an adjacent edge $e'$ meeting $e$ at a $B$-vertex. \end{lem} \begin{proof} Since the vertex incident to both $e$ and $e'$ has valence $2$, any element stabilizing one of the edges must stabilize the other one as well. \end{proof}

-As a consequence of the above lemma, for every path $\rho'$ in $T$ $\Stab(\rho') = \Stab(\rho)$ where $\rho$ is the minimal path containing $\rho'$ that starts and ends at $A$-vertices.
-Thus we will only consider paths in $T$ starting and ending at $A$-vertices.
+\begin{remark} As a consequence of the lemma, we get that for every path $\rho'$ in $T$, $\Stab(\rho') = \Stab(\rho)$ where $\rho$ is the minimal path containing $\rho'$ that starts and ends at $A$-vertices. \end{remark} Thus we will only consider paths in $T$ starting and ending at $A$-vertices.
 We continue measuring the length of paths with respect to the original metric on the tree, i.e.\ any two $A$-vertices are even distance away.

 In the following lemma, we describe all the stabilizers of paths in $T$ joining two $A$-vertices.
 In our application, we will only need the statement for the paths of length at most $8$, so we give explicit description in those cases, but for completeness we also give the general statement for paths of arbitrary length.